mwood23/pride-of-the-meadows/src/recipes/grandmas-pickles.md

 * Two packs of Pride of the Meadows Pickles
 * 4 tablespoons of salt
 * 3 tablespoons of mixed pickling spice
-* 1 Gallon of Apple Cider Vinegar
+* 1 Gallon of apple cider vinegar
 * 7 cups of sugar

 ## Directions